hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Finite_vs_Infinite_Stream_Processing.md

 the length of time covered by the window stays the same.

-Another popular policy is called the _session window_ and it's used to detect bursts of continuous activity by correlating events bunched together on the time axis.
-In the analogy to a user's session with a web application, the session window "closes" at the point where two consecutive events are spaced by more than the defined session timeout.
+Another popular policy is called the _session window_ and it's used to detect bursts of activity by correlating events bunched together on the time axis.
+In an analogy to a user's session with a web application, the session window "closes" when the specified session timeout elapses with no further events.

 ### Time Ordering